gilbarbara/hooks/README.md

 #### Side-effects

 [useDebounce](docs/useDebounce.md) — Defer function execution until the delay has elapsed since the last invocation.
+[useHasChanged](docs/useHasChanged.md) — Detects value changes and optionally triggers a callback.
 [useLocalStorage](docs/useLocalStorage.md) — Interact with the browser localStorage API.
 [useScript](docs/useScript.md) — Create a script tag and append it to the `document.body`.
 [useThrottle](docs/useThrottle.md) — Return a throttled function that only invokes `fn` once per every `ms`.